Tencent/QT4i/README.md

  * Low maintenance costs with QTA UI test automation framework

 QT4i should be used with [QTAF](https://github.com/Tencent/QTAF), please check it first.

+### Get Started
+Check out our [Usage Document](https://qt4i.readthedocs.io/zh_CN/latest/) to get going with QT4i.
+There is also [sample code](https://github.com/qtacore/QT4iDemoProj) that shows how to run testcase with QT4i.

+### Anatomy
+If you are interested in anatomy of QT4i, the [Design Document](https://github.com/Tencent/QT4i/blob/master/design.md) may be useful to you.

 ------------------------------